Preheat the oven to 300 degrees F.

 Remove from the oven and serve with a pint of beer.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

-Recipe courtesy of Don Murphy, owner of Murphy's Bar and Grill in Honolulu, HI.
+Recipe courtesy of Don Murphy, Murphy's Bar and Grill, Honolulu, HI